MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M04-Unit 6 Create a Traffic Manager profile using the Azure portal.md

-## Test the Traffic Manager profile
+## Task 4: Test the Traffic Manager profile

 In this section, you will check the DNS name of your Traffic Manager profile, and then you will configure the primary endpoint so that it is unavailable.
 You will then verify that the web app is still available, to test that the Traffic Manager profile is successfully sending traffic to the failover endpoint.